|

 insides with his drippy uni-wide tags.
 After seeing this I'd move on to more

-I first started writing BANG II, but I had a really funny way of
+professional tools of the trade. | I first started writing BANG II, but I had a really funny way of

 writing the letter “G,” so I eliminated it.
 After my mother found out I was